va-it/cucina/README.md

 # Cucina
 A simple web application for a recipe book.
+The app was built with Angular, and it runs on Node.js

-To get started simply run `npm run start`
+To start simply run `npm run start`